29 July 13

 Biography to follow

-The Film Committee is vital to the running of the EE British Academy Film Awards and plays a crucial...
+The Film Committee is vital to the running of BAFTA's Film Awards and plays a crucial role in developing...

 The Children's Committee is vital to the running of the Children's Awards and plays a crucial role...